alexvoss/mkdocs-material-fork/docs/insiders/sponsoring-tiers.md

 # Sponsoring tiers

 We offer a range of sponsoring tiers tailored to the diverse needs of our community.
-Whether you're an individual user, or rooted in academia, or are part of a business using our software commercially, there's a sponsoring tier that suits your needs.
+Whether you're an individual user, or rooted in academia, or work in an organization using our software commercially, there's a sponsoring tier that suits your needs.

 ## Choosing a tier